HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking installed package size ...
-NOTE
+*   checking package dependencies ...
+ERROR
     ```
-      installed size is  7.4Mb
-      sub-directories of 1Mb or more:
-        libs   6.7Mb
+    Packages required but not available: 'ashr', 'modeest'

+    Packages suggested but not available for checking:
+      'updog', 'VariantAnnotation'

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
     ```

 # liger